MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

 data_path = f"./data/"                                          # this is the directory where all datasets are found
 ```

-Finally, details regarding the specific dataset and parameters you want to use need to be entered.
-If they are not specified in *submit.py* before running, the model will use the default values in [./graphinvent/parameters/defaults.py](./graphinvent/parameters/defaults.py), but it is not always the case that the "default" values will work well for your dataset.
-The models are sensitive to the hyperparameters used for each dataset, especially the learning rate and learning rate decay.
-For example:
+Finally, details regarding the specific dataset you want to use need to be entered:

 ```
 submit.py >